mohamadabdelhady/MovieTimeStreaming/README.md

 <ol>
 <li>you have to have .net 6 installed in your machine</li>
 <li>after cloning the project got to the project directoary and open terminal</li>
+<li>you have to initeiate asp.net secret to be able to use email system and 0autj <a href="https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-7.0&tabs=linux">Link to documentation</a></li>
+<li>to et up project 0auth set the secrets as described in the docoumentation<a href="https://learn.microsoft.com/en-us/aspnet/core/security/authentication/social/?view=aspnetcore-7.0&tabs=visual-studio">Link</a></li>
+<li>i used mailtrab to get to work you have to set up those two secrets after you make account on mailtrab, "smtp:userName","smtp:password"</li>
 <li>in the terminal type the command "dotnet run"</li>
 </ol>
 <h2>How to log in as admin</h2>